daffychuy/beatbot/README.md

 > Using the ID obtained from [https://scoresaber.com/user/id](https://scoresaber.com/) to register and link up account to the server/
 ```
 /link scoresaber <userid>
+# The following command requires mod/admin role or manage server permissions
+/link other <@user> <scoresaberID>
 ```

 ### Update Account